yoelcortes/flexsolve/README.rst

 See ``LICENSE.txt`` for information on the terms & conditions for usage of this software, and a DISCLAIMER OF ALL WARRANTIES.

-Although not required by the eqsolvers license, if it is convenient for you, please cite eqsolvers if used in your work.
+Although not required by the flexsolve license, if it is convenient for you, please cite flexsolve if used in your work.
 Please also consider contributing any changes you make back, and benefit the community.